 Many bears are sacrificed for medicine

 The gall bladders (one of the internal organs) of Asiatic Black Bears have long been sold as an expensive medicine.
 One of the factors driving the bears towards extinction is overhunting for their use in medicine.
-The pain that bears feel when medicine is made is also a problem.
-The bears are kept in cages where they cannot move, a pipe is put into their gall bladders and a fluid is removed for use in medicine.
-The process is very cruel.
+There are also places where pipes and needles are used to remove the ingredient for this medicine from living bears.
+This process that causes pain to bears in order to make the medicine is a problem around the world.

 If you click the words above, you can see other animals related to this one.